EdiFabric/EDIFACT.NET/README.txt

 https://edination.com/edi-formats.html

 10. Trial use
-The trial assemblies are valid for 14 days and are subject to EdiFabric's license terms available at https://www.edifabric.com/files/eula.pdf.
-Upon expiry, the trial DLLs will begin throwing exceptions.
+The trial serial key is valid for 14 days, and using the product with a trial license is subject to EdiFabric's license terms available at https://www.edifabric.com/files/eula.pdf.
+Upon expiry, the product will begin throwing exceptions.
 To continue using the trial and the examples, you'll need to request a trial extension.

 11. Warranty